VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/products-catalog.md

 ## Linked category

-Linked category is the category that maps one of the common catalogs category and all itвЂ™s structure with subcategories and products with the link to the virtual catalog or itвЂ™s common category.
+Linked category is the category that maps one of the common catalogs category and all its structure with subcategories and products with the link to the virtual catalog or its common category.

 ## Common category